Published April 14, 2016

-Each team delivered a 10-minute presentation and was evaluated on how well it described the feasibility and marketability of its venture, proved the need for its product or service, and presented potential sources of capital.
+Pared down from 22 first-round pitches, five teams of finalists delivered 10-minute presentations at the Center for the Arts and were evaluated on how well they described the feasibility and marketability of their venture, proved the need for their product or service, and presented potential sources of capital.